ChristianGoueguel/HotellingEllipse/README.md

 <!-- badges: end -->

-`HotellingEllipse` computes the lengths of the semi-minor and semi-major axes for plotting Hotelling ellipse at 95% and 99% confidence intervals.
+`HotellingEllipse` computes the lengths of the semi-minor and semi-major axes for plotting Hotelling ellipse at 95% and 99% confidence intervals (which is based on Hotelling’s T-squared test).
 The package also provides the *x*-*y* coordinates at user-defined confidence intervals.

 ## Installation